starton-io/twitter-airdrop-bot/README.md

 node fetchTweet.js
 ```

+It will fetch all the tweets with the specific hashtag you defined in the `.env` file and then check if they are quote retweets of our initial tweet.

+If this is the case, it will parse the tweets to find an address and save it in the file `addresses.csv`.

 ## Send the tokens
-All the winners are saved on the address.csv file.
-You can add or remove people before sending it.
+All the winners should now be saved in the `address.csv` file.
-To send the token you just need to run
+You can modify this file in order to whitelist / blacklist certain addresses or filter the addresses based on your custom criterias.

+All the addresses from this file will now receive tokens when running the following command :
 ```bash
 node sendToken.js
 ```